CalvinMagezi/praxis-ai-core/README.md

    - To create a PDF: "Create a PDF file named 'report.pdf' with the content 'This is a test report.'"
    - To read a Word document: "Read the contents of the file 'meeting_notes.docx'"
    - To create a Markdown file: "Create a Markdown file named 'todo.md' with a list of tasks"
+   - To copy a file: "Copy the file 'report.pdf' to 'backup_report.pdf'"
+   - To move a file: "Move the file 'old_notes.txt' to the 'archive' folder"
+   - To delete a file: "Delete the file 'temp.txt'"
+   - To list files in a directory: "List all files in the 'documents' folder"
    - To perform a web search: "Search for the latest developments in quantum computing"
    - To schedule a meeting: "Schedule a meeting with John Doe about project updates tomorrow at 2 PM for 1 hour"
    - To list upcoming meetings: "What are my upcoming meetings for this week?"